Strategies to help keep pharmacy care costs in check

 As inflation continues to impact the U.S., nearly every facet of American life has felt the effects.
 You see price hikes at the grocery store — and even at the pharmacy.
 If you’ve had to pick up a prescription lately, you may have noticed a jump in cost when you check out.
 You’re not imagining things – prices in prescriptions are going up.

-In 2023, drugmakers started the year by raising prices of 450 different medications — with more price hikes expected.
+Drugmakers are expected to raise the price of more than 500 different medications — with more price hikes expected.

 Price hikes are steep and steady